winklerrr/.zshconfig/README.md

 ```

 **TIP:** You can check your git config settings for name and email with my simple alias `ginfo`!
+If you use the command while you are inside of a local repository, the local settings will be shown.
+Otherwise the global config settings will be displayed.

 # Functionality
 What functionalities are provided by my zsh config?